Eisenvater88/homebridge-ediplug/README.md

 # homebridge-ediplug

 This is a plugin for homebridge.
 It is a fully-working implementation of a ediplug wireless socket accessory.
+Works in Version 0.5 with old firmware.
+Later versions of this code are designed to work with the latest firmware.

 ## homebridge conf example:
  "accessories": [